 Just as households engage in the energy system in many different ways, they do so for diverse reasons.
 While individual financial benefit is one consideration, it may not be sufficient to overcome barriers.
 "Users' requirements for a sense of control may not simply be satisfied or offset by financial compensation or other measures" (Adams, Kuch et al., 2021).
-The need to consider other motivations is particularly relevant in the context of small - or uncertain - financial rewards (Section 3.2), but is important in securing widespread participation even if the financial benefits are significant.
+The need to consider other motivations is particularly relevant in the context of small - or uncertain - financial benefits are significant.
 In Australia, for example, households commonly deploy rooftop solar because the financial and environmental benefits align.
 Multiple studies suggest that "targeted value framing that applies altruistic, biospheric, and hedonistic messages in a selective manner, could be a key component in recruiting more consumers to participate in flexibility programs" (Adams, Kuch et al., 2021).